Healthy Homes Assessment Petone

 Healthy Homes Assessment Services

-The subjects covered in the Healthy Homes Standards are:
+The areas covered in the Healthy Homes Standards are:

-Our company is completely independent assessors of rental properties, and are completely qualified to assess both Healthy Homes and Homefit.
+We’re fully independent assessors of rental properties, in addition, we’re completely qualified for each of Healthy Homes and Homefit.

 Call Now (04) 280 6791